 While there is a central channel, it is fairly shallow so may not suit riders who are sensitive to pressure in the area around the vulva.

-The SDG Allure Ti saddle is all curves, providing cushioned support with a relatively light weight, due to the titanium saddle rails.
+The SDG Allure Ti saddle is all curves, providing cushioned support with a relatively lightweight, due to the titanium saddle rails.

 Ample and anatomically-matched foam padding provides a firmly cushioned base which is plenty comfortable.
-The central cut out is relatively short and narrow, which will suit some rides but others might prefer more room.
+The central cut-out is relatively short and narrow, which will suit some rides but others might prefer more room.

-The main platform has a curved cross section length- and width-ways.
+The main platform has a curved cross-section length- and width-ways.
 If the saddle fits then your sit bones will be nicely placed on the thickest and most supportive part of the saddle; if not, you may find the angles this places your sit bones at uncomfortable.

 Overall, when this saddle fits it’s incredibly comfortable, and one that after several hours of trail riding or exploring won’t make its presence felt, which is exactly what you want from a good saddle.

-One of the longest women’s saddles on the market, the long flat nose with central cut-out makes prolonged periods leaning forward and working hard on climbs a lot more comfortable on the undercarriage area.
+One of the longest women’s saddles on the market, the long flat nose with central cut-out makes prolonged periods of leaning forward and working hard on climbs a lot more comfortable on the undercarriage area.
 However the saddle flares from this narrow nose out to the winged rear platform, and as a result the midsection of the saddle is fairly wide which can catch on the upper thighs.

-The rear platform area has a convex cross section widthways, which when the saddle width fits the rider provides a great combination of sit-bone support while also making shifting position on the bike easy and comfy.
+The rear platform area has a convex cross-section widthways, which when the saddle width fits the rider provides a great combination of sit-bone support while also making shifting position on the bike easy and comfy.

 One important element to consider is the oversized carbon rails.
 While these contribute to the lightness of the bike and also help absorb vibrations, boosting comfort, they also require a specific seatpost clamp which can be bought aftermarket.

-This is the range topper, so if you like the saddle shape and features but want to spend less, there are cheaper models in the range.
+This is the range-topper, so if you like the saddle shape and features but want to spend less, there are cheaper models in the range.

 What to look for when buying women's mountain bike saddles

 There are some general differences between the anatomy of cyclists born male or female; the genitalia or soft tissue is the most obvious one, but there are others.
 For example, women are often more flexible than men so will rotate the pelvis more while riding, so designers have increasingly been taking into account some of these factors when designing saddles for women.
-As a result, women’s saddles will often have a pressure relief channel or cut-out along the centre to prevent putting weight on the soft tissue there, they may have a truncated nose with a downward tilt to help prevent pressure on the front genital area, and may have a more angular cut out at the wings of the saddle so the upper thighs don’t catch and rub on them as much.
+As a result, women’s saddles will often have a pressure relief channel or cut-out along the center to prevent putting weight on the soft tissue there, they may have a truncated nose with a downward tilt to help prevent pressure on the front genital area, and may have a more angular cut out at the wings of the saddle so the upper thighs don’t catch and rub on them as much.
 Many women find these make their experience more comfortable, though as with everything saddle-related, this won’t hold true for everyone; there are plenty of women who get on fine with unisex or men’s saddles, and many men who absolutely love saddles like the Specialized Power Mimic or the WTB Deva which were originally designed for women.

 Since saddles are such a personal choice, and often a fairly big investment, getting it right can be a case of trial and error and most people are rightly concerned about the mountain costs of forking out on a number of saddles.
 Happily, many brands and bike shops will allow you a test period where you can ride the saddle, see how it feels, and if it doesn’t work for you you can return it and try something else.
 Ask the retailer if they’ll offer this service.

 The rails are the strips that get clamped to the seatpost, and the shell is the hard, supporting underside of the saddle.
 These can be made of various materials ranging from steel, at the entry-level price point, up to carbon.
-The advantage of carbon in the premium products is partly weight; saddles can add a lot of weight to a bike, and carbon cuts this right down without compromising strength.
-Carbon can also be engineered to provide additional support or damping to increase comfort.
+The advantage of carbon in premium products is partly weight; saddles can add a lot of weight to a bike, and carbon cuts this right down without compromising strength.
+That said enduro and and downhill saddles will often use metal rails as they are a bit more durable.

 More padding unfortunately does not always equal more comfort, and bulky saddles can often end up rubbing and chaffing over longer rides because there’s too much material.
 Most saddles will have padding that’s made up of different densities of foam or gel that adds support or cushioning depending on where on the saddle it’s located.